hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 Once complete you will be ready to start using the HPE 3PAR Docker Volume Plug-in.
+Please refer to [PostInstallation_checks](/docs/PostInstallation_checks.md) for validation of installation.

-- Update the array backends in Standalone/Openshift/Kubernetes environment:
+- ##### Update the array backends in Standalone/Openshift/Kubernetes environment:
   * Modify the [plugin configuration properties - sample](/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml) at `properties/plugin_configuration_properties.yml` based on the updated HPE 3PAR Storage array configuration.
 Additional backends may be added or removed from the existing configuration.
 Individual attributes of the existing array configuration may also be modified.

     * Update array backend on standalone docker environment: